github/training-kit/git-guides/git-remote.md

 ## Communicating with the remote

 There are four commands within Git that prompt communication with the remote.
-Unless you are using one of these four commands, then all of your work is only happening locally.
+Unless you are using one of these four commands, all of your work is only happening locally.

 - `git push`
 - `git clone`